"Person connecting with others - Reconnecting with Yourself and Others"

 Why Group Activities Help

-A meta-analysis found that social activities significantly reduce feelings of loneliness and increase well-being.
+A meta-analysis found that social activities significantly reduce loneliness and increase well-being.

 Personal Story